snazzyatoms/ProShield/README.md

 *A lightweight, polished land & plot protection plugin for Spigot & Paper servers.*

 > Perfect for **Survival** or **SMP communities**, ProShield provides **multilingual support (20+ languages)**, intuitive GUIs, and powerful admin tools — without the heavy bloat of larger region plugins.
-> Everything is designed to be fully manageable through the **GUI menus**, so commands are entirely optional.
+> Every feature is designed to be fully manageable through the **GUI menus**, so commands are entirely optional.

+💡 **Multilingual & Customizable:** ProShield ships with 20+ languages by default.
+All messages, titles, and GUI text are stored in `messages.yml`, meaning **server owners can fine-tune, polish, or rewrite their language pack at any time** — no developer intervention required.
+Total flexibility, your server, your style.

 ---